SlugBot/web/patch_notes.md

 # PATCH NOTES

 ## 29th November 2020
+### Updates
+  - RoleReacts can now have a set 'required' role.
+Only members with that role will be allowed to use the RoleReact.
+The required role will be displayed in the RoleReact.

 ### Bug Fixes
   - Improved dynamic caching to hopefully fix reaction events not emitting on bot restart.